Thorn-Protocol/thorn-protocol-contract/README.md

 ## Overview
-Thorn is an exchange liquidity pool on Sapphire designed for extremely efficient stablecoin trading and low risk, supplemental fee income for liquidity provdiers, without an oppotunity cost.
+Thorn is an exchange liquidity pool on Sapphire designed for extremely efficient stablecoin trading and low risk, supplemental fee income for liquidity providers, without an opportunity cost.

 Thorn allows user to trade between correlated cryptocurrencies with a low slippage, low fee algorithm and ensures privacy through Sapphire's confidential state features.